 Par Inventory Sheets

-Some restaurant managers prefer working the traditional way, Par inventory sheets are spreadsheets that help restaurant owners and managers to identify in which event additional inventory would be required.
+Some restaurant managers prefer working the traditional way.
+Par inventory sheets are spreadsheets that help restaurant owners and managers identify which event requires additional stocks.
 It also determines what and how much should be ordered based on what’s on their supply.

 Inventory Management Software